 As a performer, Jennifer has featured at Joe’s Pub at The Public Theater, TED, and The Nuyorican Poets Café, among other venues.
 Jennifer also maintains a parallel career as a private investigator, specializing in online investigations, crisis communications, and threat monitoring for high-consequence events.
 She moonlights as an E.M.T.

-Jennifer holds a B.A. from Syracuse University in English & Textual Studies and journalism.
-At Syracuse, Jennifer received two of the university's highest academic and athletic honors.
-She was a Remembrance Scholar, named in spirit of the 35 students killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.
-And she was a Full-Scholarship Division I Women's Volleyball player: three-time All-BIG EAST selection and three-season MVP, inducted into the Syracuse Athletics Orange Plus Hall of Fame in 2003.
-She received an M.A. from the University of Chicago and an M.F.A. in fiction writing from NYU, where she taught as an adjunct professor and volunteered with the NYU Veterans Writing Workshop.
-John Cheever's Gertrude Flannery is her literary spirit animal.
+Jennifer holds a B.A. from Syracuse University, where she was a Remembrance Scholar and Full-Scholarship Division I Women's Volleyball player: three-time All-BIG EAST selection and three-season MVP, inducted into the Syracuse Athletics Orange Plus Hall of Fame in 2003.
+She received an M.A. from the University of Chicago and an M.F.A. in fiction writing from NYU, where she taught as an adjunct professor and volunteered as a co-facilitator with the NYU Veterans Writing Workshop.